 Mix up the difficulty for each question.
 Then, make sure to come up with a few tie-breaker questions just in case multiple teams wind up with the same score.

-35. Rummage Sale
+43. Rummage Sale

 Then, before your sale takes place, price each item.
 If you receive several donations, consider a color-coding system instead of pricing everything individually.
 For instance, use green stickers for $1, blue stickers for $5, red stickers for $10, and so on.
 If you have enough time, group items into categories, such as a music section, a book section, and so on.

 44. Ladies’ Day

 Treat the women in your church to a special ladies’ day.
 First, decide what kind of event to host.
 For instance, consider a brunch or a spa day.
 For a church-related theme, try hosting a gathering where you focus on one biblical topic.

-37. Calendar Sale
+45. Calendar Sale

-A calendar sale is a great way to raise money while also spreading the word about your church’s upcoming events.
+A calendar sale is a creative way to raise money while also spreading the word about your church’s upcoming events.
 Take pictures of your notable parts of your church, such as the sanctuary, the chapel, and so on.
 Then, compile the photos using calendar creator technology.

-38. Wheelbarrow Challenge
+46. Wheelbarrow Challenge

 A wheelbarrow challenge is the perfect low-cost fundraiser for churches.
 Ask for a member of your congregation to lend a wheelbarrow for your campaign.
+The wheelbarrow will function as a collection bin for change.
 Place it in a high-traffic area of your church, such as by the sanctuary entrance.

-39. Picnic Potluck
+47. Picnic Potluck

 Not only is a picnic potluck a great fundraising event idea, but it also can get help get the word out about your church.
 Encourage members to bring their favorite dishes to share with fellow churchgoers.
 Then, coordinate games such as cornhole and charge a small fee to participate.
 Consider setting up a donation table, too!

-40. Noisy Sunday
+48. Noisy Sunday